 A big welcome back to all of our Year 6 children!

 In year six, we love opportunities to write.
-We try to write something linked to our topic in all different genres: non-chronological reports, reports, newspaper reports, persuasion, persuasive letters, balanced arguments, explanation texts, information texts, fiction are just some of the ways in which we express ourselves.
-We look at real events, short fictional films, documentaries, animations or learning in our other subjects in order to give all-round, interesting topics to base our writing around.
-After all, if we find it interesting, it will show in our writing.
+We are following the Pathways to write scheme.
+Our book focuses this term tie in well with our History topic as they are based on WW2.
+Both of our books, ‘Star of fear, Star of Hope’ and ‘Erika’s Story’, are historical fiction, based on experiences of people during WW2.
+We complete a variety of different genres: non-chronological reports, reports, newspaper reports, persuasion, persuasive letters, balanced arguments, explanation texts, information texts, fiction are just some of the ways in which we express ourselves.
 We look at improving writing with a whole host of different punctuation and sentence structures to keep our audience hooked.
 As well as improving our writing by making it more interesting, we also really focus on grammar structures and learn about how, when and why they are used.

 Maths No Problem has been a real revelation at St James’.
 Historically, we found that children were learning how to do something, but not always understanding why we did it in that way.
 This meant that when it came to using and applying maths, children were reluctant to try to solve problems, often the fear of failure weighed heavily.
 The introduction of Maths No Problem, a mastery programme, has given our children that problem solving mentality as each maths lesson is based around everyday issues.
 I am certainly seeing a deeper understanding of mathematical concepts in our children, which shows in the end of Key Stage results.